thepracticaldev/1pr/README.md

 - Use semicolons (even through they're not strictly necessary).
 It's good practice!
 - Use `let` and `const` where applicable, to keep the scope of your variables specific.
 Don't know what scope is or what `let` does?
 Check out [this article](https://medium.com/@MentallyFriendly/es6-an-idiots-guide-to-let-and-const-70be9691c389).
 - Use `lowerCamelCase` for variable names (not `snake_case`)

+## Storing Data
+1pr is backed by a firebase database.
+This allows you to save and share data without having to understand